reynoldsme/yals/README.md

 ## Other notes

 The application defaults to `http://127.0.0.1:8086` for the bind address which is reflected in the generated short links.

+See DESIGN.md for other thoughts on the design of the service.